chinenual/synergize/docs/voicing-voice.md

 output.

 <p class="callout">
-<b>NOTE:</b> SYNHCS allowed use of only 2 of the 4 registers.
-Synergize supports all 4.
+<b>NOTE:</b> Only 2 of the 4 registers are available for user-level
+patching; the Synergy reserves 2 of the 4 for internal use.
 </p>